j-ew-s/SOLID/README.md

 This one is the most importante.
 If you do not follow this first principle you can not apply the others principles properly.

-Well, it is simple, every class you create at yur project must have just one job.
+Well, it is simple, every class you create at your project must have just one job.
 When you design a class, this class should solve a specific think at your applilcation.
 I mean, it just know how to do one thing, and be specialised on it.

 Let's see some code.